me3zaAKAgoat/dtb-legacy/README.md

 - rich text notes like discord parsing
 - make a valorant abilities HUD inspired HUD for week status
 - custom context menu on tasks
 - add possibility to delete tasks
 - add a percentage next to number input field in task container
 - only render expanded container when task is clicked
+- description filled on submission does not have to be non empty
+- have a useref that stores all progresses to be used to count the global progress when needed
+- fix modal behaviour when clicked outside of form